-The pictures you see in the center of this page are of just a few of the Great Pyrenees at our Rescue waiting for a forever home.
-To see more dogs please click on the “AVAILABLE” tab above and you will be taken to another site where you will see all of our adoptable Great Pyrenees.
+The picture you see in the center of this page is normally of a Great Pyrenees at our Rescue waiting for a forever home.
+This month is dedicated to our 2014 Pyr-In and Luke Robinson's walk to gain awareness of canine cancer.
+To see our adoptable dogs please click on the “AVAILABLE” tab above and you will be taken to another site where you will see all of our adoptable Great Pyrenees.

 If you think you would like to adopt a Pyr please read the characteristics of our breed on this site by clicking the “BREED INFO” tab above.
 Once you have decided a Pyr is for you, please click on the “APPLICATION”, fill it out, and send it in.
 Upon receipt of your application we will call you to discuss your interest in our breed and arrange for you to visit us.